 The Fall Fair is one of the oldest community activities at the school.
-This year’s Fair will be held on Saturday, October 14 from 11:00 a.m. until 3:00 p.m.
-Activities include games, crafts, a bake sale, music performances and an artisan fair.
-Current families, neighbors, alumni families and friends from the community gather on campus for this traditional family-friendly event.
+The 2018 Fall Fair will be held on Saturday, October 13 from 11:00 a.m. until 3:00 p.m.
+Activities include fun fall activities, games, crafts, a bake sale, music performances and more!
+Current families, neighbors, alumni, alumni families and friends from the community gather on campus for this traditional family-friendly event.
 The Fair showcases the enormous volunteer spirit and creativity of parents, faculty and staff.
 New parents find that volunteering and attending this event are great ways to meet other parents and provide a wonderful opportunity to become more actively involved in the school community.

-The Auction is a community event that features cocktails, dinner, dessert and coffee, music, raffles, and a silent and live auction.
+The annual Auction is a community event that features cocktails, dinner, dessert and coffee, music, raffles, and a silent and live auction.
 The Auction is the School’s major fundraising event.
 The 2019 Auction will be Saturday, March 2.